tweag/nickel/doc/manual/contracts.md

 value upon success, which doesn't sound very useful: after all, the caller and the interpreter already had access to this value to begin with.

 The motivation for this return value relates to laziness.
-Nickel is a lazy language, meaning that values are evaluated on-demand.
+Nickel is designed to be *lazy*, meaning that values are evaluated on-demand, only when they are needed.
 For example, record fields are not evaluated until they are accessed, printed (in the REPL or as a result of `nickel`), or until the whole record is serialized/exported.
 Thanks to laziness, you can for example query specific information on a large configuration without having to actually evaluate everything.
 We will use a dummy failing expression `1 + "a"` to observe where evaluation takes place:

 ```
 nickel>let config = {fail = 1 + "a", data | doc "Some information" = 42}